Konrad869/profile_page/README.md

 Tech

-JobOffers is developed using following technologies:
+profile_page is developed using following technologies: